Ghost-C/Ghost-C/README.md

 ### Hi there 👋
 -
-- Currently studying Computer Science
+- Currently studying Computer Science BSc
 - I'm somewhat familiar with Python, HTML, CSS, Javascript
 <!--
 **Ghost-C/Ghost-C** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.